 This Member Handbook is also called the Combined Evidence of Coverage and Disclosure Form ("EOC/DF").
-It is a summary of Kaiser Permanente's rules and policies and based on the contract between Kaiser Permanente and Santa Clara Family Health Plan.
-Your health coverage is determined by our contract with Santa Clara Family Health Plan.
-If you received or downloaded a copy of a Member Handbook directly from Santa Clara Family Health Plan, please put that one away and use this one.
+It is a summary of Kaiser Permanente's rules and policies and based on the contract between Kaiser Permanente and Health Plan of San Joaquin.
+Your health coverage is determined by our contract with Health Plan of San Joaquin.
+If you received or downloaded a copy of a Member Handbook directly from Health Plan of San Joaquin, please put that one away and use this one.
 This Member Handbook will provide you with the most accurate information about your Medi-Cal benefits and coverage.
-If there are differences between the Member Handbook you received from Santa Clara Family Health Plan and this one, this document will the one that we will use to help you.
+If there are differences between the Member Handbook you received from Health Plan of San Joaquin and this one, this document will the one that we will use to help you.